ijpiantanida/talkback/README.md

 The `errorRate` option will apply for all requests that match an existing tape or when using the [`PROXY` fallback mode](#recording-modes).

 There are 2 possible types of values:
- - A number between 0 and 100 that defines the probabilty of returning an error for each request.
+ - A number between 0 and 100 that defines the probability of returning an error for each request.
- - A function `(req) => errorRate`: The function will be called for each request and it should return the desired probabilty of error for that specific request.
+ - A function `(req) => errorRate`: The function will be called for each request and it should return the desired probability of error for that specific request.

 At the same time, tapes can define their own specific error rates by adding an `errorRate` property to the [`meta` object](#tapes).